MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-security-overview.md

 # Bump up security

-In this mission, you augment your security defenses.
-As you must know by now, Admin account access is a high-value target for the enemy hackers, and protecting those accounts is critical because the access and control they provide can impact the entire system.
+In this mission, you set up your security defenses.
+Admin account access is a high-value target for the enemy hackers, and protecting those accounts is critical because the access and control they provide can impact the entire system.
+You also need to protect your email content and devices.

-To be successful in this mission, you're going to to set up the different Admin roles and specific levels of security for them.
-You'll also enforce MFA requirements and set up your security defaults.
+To be successful in this mission, you'll set up the different admin roles and specific levels of security for them.
+You'll also enforce multifactor authentication (MFA) requirements, and set up your security defaults.
 Stay vigilant - the safety and reliability of the system relies upon you.

 This mission has the following objectives: